-Farnborough Airshow
+Coanda model at Farnborough Airshow

-This year marks the 100 year anniversary of Henri Coanda’s 1910 aircraft.
+2010 marked the 100 year anniversary of Henri Coanda’s 1910 aircraft.

 Coanda's 1910 plane

 This revolutionary aircraft was unique in that it was one of the first to use a compressor and reactive thrust system.
-However, more importantly, as Coanda attempted to fly the aircraft he discovered the phenomenon which bears his name to this day – the Coanda Effect.
+However, more importantly, as Coanda attempted to fly the aircraft he discovered the phenomenon which bears his name to this day – the Coanda effect.

 Henri Coanda, a Romanian born engineer, worked for a time at the Bristol Aircraft Company as their “Chef Technique”.
 The picture below shows him, on the right, outside Filton House.